 But how do you go about tenderizing a cut of meat?
 Is there more than one way to make something more tender?
 What are you going to need to do it?
-These questions and more will be answered in this guide on how to tenderize tough cuts of meat.
+These questions and more will be answered in this guide.

 Why is Meat Tough?